PrestaShop/prestashop.github.io/news/_posts/2019-15-01-resilient-php-applications.md

 We need to create resilient systems, to create websites able to recover quickly from network disasters.

-## The risks of depending to external services
+## The risks of depending on external services

 Assuming all external services will works fine is risky because you don't think about what should happens in case of unavailability:

 * if the payment APIs are not reachable, instead of freezing your shop you could suggest your customer to contact them back once the system is ok and provide them a little discount;